ventuno-21/highload-server/Django/Gunicorn-Nginx-Celery-UvicornWorker/README.md

 ---
 ### Part 4 - Best way to run in Production level <a id="production"></a>
 ---
-Final  Summary

-#### POST /items

-- The API returns immediately.
-- The data is pushed to RabbitMQ.
-- A worker receives the job → processes it asynchronously using SQLAlchemy async → stores it in the database.
-- After saving, it invalidates any cached GET results.

-####  GET /items

-- If the cache exists → response is returned in milliseconds.
-- If not → data is fetched from the database and stored in Redis for future requests.

-####  Gunicorn + UvicornWorker

-- Fully async event loop.
-- Easily handles ~1000 concurrent connections without blocking.

-####  Full Dockerized Setup

-- Each service runs independently.
-- Everything can be scaled horizontally.
-- Ideal for load testing and production deployment.

----
 ### Part 4-1 - Why PgBouncer ? <a id="41"></a>
 ---